 How does Kent State utilize Quality Matters?

 Kent State University is a member of the largest QM state consortium in the nation, the Ohio QM Consortium, and as such, is able to provide low-cost training for QM's foundational workshop, Applying the Quality Matters Rubric (APPQMR).
-Along with the APPQMR, Kent State also offers QM consultations and a shortened, two-hour introduction to QM presentation, so that faculty can choose their level of involvement.
-After attending a Kent QM training, faculty will be given the complete QM rubric workbook, and can then continue to be involved in QM in the following ways:
+Learn more about Kent State and Quality Matters.

-If you any have questions about QM training, please contact Kent State's Quality Matters Coordinator, Amy Grincewicz, email@example.com
+If you any have questions about QM training, please contact Kent State's Quality Matters Coordinator, Bethany Simunich, firstname.lastname@example.org.

 INTERESTED IN QUALITY MATTERS RESEARCH?

-If you are interested in pursuing an independent QM research project, please contact Bethany Simunich at firstname.lastname@example.org.
-Dr. Simunich is a QM Senior Research Colleague and is available to consult with faculty and graduate student researchers on QM research at any point.
+If you are interested in pursuing an independent QM research project, please contact Bethany Simunich at email@example.com.
+Dr. Simunich is a QM Senior Research Colleague and is available to consult with faculty and graduate students on QM research at any point.